-5-day residential training program
+5-day, non-residential training program

-Participants are taught:
+Participants are taught how to:

 After the workshop participants are provided with six hours of individual coaching to support them in conducting their first interventions.